kumar10248/DegenGaming/README.md

 - How Tokens can be transfered
 - How Tokens can be minted (only by owner)

-## Explanation of DegenERC20 Contract
+## Explanation of DegenTokenGame Contract

 ```Solidity
 // SPDX-License-Identifier: MIT